fiicodes/ERDiagram/README.md

 values("small");

-Query for fetching data from size table:
+4.Query for fetching data from size table:

 select *